SHINJ2001/Inventory_Management_System/README.md

 Now open the link shown containing the IP address of the host machine.
 The application provides a user friendly interface.
 Create required users and start using it like any other web application!

+P.S.
+You might want to change the MYSQL settings in Incentory\_Management/settings.py -> DATABASES section to configure the application for the databse on your machine.
+Change the username, password and the name of the database which would be the name assigned by you to your database.